-- 15. (New section) a.
-A payer shall reimburse a hospital or health care provider according to the provider contract for all medically necessary emergency and urgent care health care services that are covered under the health benefits plan, including all tests necessary to determine the nature of an illness or injury; pre-hospital transportation; or the provision of emergency health care services. - b.
+15. (New section) a.
+A payer shall reimburse a hospital or health care provider according to the provider contract for all medically necessary emergency and urgent care health care services that are covered under the health benefits plan, including all tests necessary to determine the nature of an illness or injury; pre-hospital transportation; or the provision of emergency health care services.

+- b.
 A payer shall allow a covered person and the covered person's health care provider a minimum of 24 hours following an emergency admission or provision of emergency health care services for the covered person or health care provider to notify the payer of the admission or provision of covered services.
 If the admission or covered service occurs on a holiday or weekend, a payer shall not require notification until the next business day after the admission or provision of the covered service. - c.
-A payer shall approve coverage for emergency health care services necessary to screen and stabilize a covered person.
-If a health care provider certifies in writing to a payer within 72 hours of a covered person's admission that the covered person's condition requires emergency health care services, that certification shall create a presumption that the emergency health care services are medically necessary and that presumption may be rebutted only if the payer establishes, with clear and convincing evidence, that the emergency health care services present identifiable evidence of fraud. - d.
+A payer shall approve coverage for emergency health care services necessary to screen and stabilize a covered person without requiring any prior authorization.
+Admission on an in-patient basis may be subject to concurrent review. - d.
 A payer shall not determine medical necessity or appropriateness of emergency health care services based on whether or not those services are provided by participating or nonparticipating providers.
-A payer shall ensure that restrictions on coverage of emergency health care services provided by nonparticipating providers shall not be greater than restrictions that apply when those services are provided by participating providers.
+A payer shall ensure that restrictions on coverage of emergency health care services provided by nonparticipating providers shall not be greater than restrictions that apply when those services are provided by participating providers. - e.

-e.
 If a covered person receives an emergency health care service that requires immediate post-evaluation or post-stabilization services, a payer shall make an authorization determination within 150 minutes of receiving a request.
 If the authorization determination is not made within 150 minutes, those services shall be deemed approved.